pdx-cs-sound/course-notes/09-analysis/01-feature-id.md

 ## Key, Chord Id

-* See which major or minor scale notes in key signature are most consonant with found notes
+* See which major or minor scale notes are most consonant with found notes: 24 basic scales to choose from not counting "weird minors"

 * See which chords that make sense for the key seem to be present